markdwags/Razor/help/docs/guide/index.md

 else
     say 'I ban thee'
     waitfortarget
-    hotkey 'target closest grey humanoid' endif
+    target closest grey humanoid
+endif
 ```

-As you can see, while maintaining the same functionality, a Razor script is much easier to read and edit.
+As you can see, while maintaining the same functionality of macros, a Razor script is much easier to read, edit and share.

+!!! tip "Convert Macros to Scripts"
+    **Right-Click** on any macro to convert it to a script.

 # Script Editor

-Razor Script can be written using any text editor.
+Razor scripts can be written using any text editor.
 The script editor built into Razor offers syntax highlighting and auto-completion.

+!!! tip "Popout Editor"
+    **Right-Click** on any script to use the popout editor (available in 1.6.10.x) for a larger editor with highlighting and a code lens view.

 Here are a list of some of keyboard shortcuts available in the editor:

 ## General/Misc

-Common text editor shortcuts (such as `ctrl-C` and `ctrl-V` for copy/paste are not listed):
+Common text editor shortcuts (such as `Ctrl-C` and `Ctrl-V` for copy/paste are not listed):

 - ++ctrl+g++: Goto to a specific line dialog